Bayesian Ego-graph Inference for Networked Multi-Agent Reinforcement Learning: Method

-This formulation enables each agent to stochastically select contextually relevant neighbors for coordination, driven by local observations and task-specific demands.
-In real-world settings such as traffic signal control, this allows agents to dynamically emphasize high-impact neighbors (e.g., congested junctions) and suppress irrelevant ones, improving both communication efficiency and decision quality while remaining consistent with the underlying road network.
+This formulation enables agents to stochastically select contextually relevant neighbors, driven by local observations. \textbf{By formulating coordination as a distribution $\rho(\cdot)$ over subgraphs, this approach provides a general framework for inferring context-dependent interaction structures}—allowing agents to explore diverse coordination patterns and adapt to non-stationary dynamics.
+In traffic signal control, this allows dynamically emphasizing congested junctions while suppressing irrelevant neighbors.

 We now extend the A2C training objective to accommodate graph-conditioned policies.
-This graph-based loss serves as the actor component of our training framework and jointly optimizes the policy and interaction structure. (see Appendix~\ref{appendix:graph-a2c-derivation} for details). \begin{definition}[\textbf{Graph-based A2C Objective}] where the entropy term is defined as $ \mathcal{H}(\tilde{\pi}_i(\cdot \mid \tilde{f}_i)) = -\sum_{u_i \in \mathcal{U}^i} \tilde{\pi}_i(u_i \mid \tilde{f}_i) \log \tilde{\pi}_i(u_i \mid \tilde{f}_i), $ and $\mathcal{B}$ denotes an on-policy trajectory batch, and $\hat{A}_{i,\tau}^\pi$ is the estimated advantage.
+This graph-based loss serves as the actor component of our training framework and jointly optimizes the policy and interaction structure.
+(See Appendix~\ref{appendix:graph-a2c-derivation} for details). \begin{definition}[\textbf{Graph-based A2C Objective}] where the entropy term is defined as $ \mathcal{H}(\tilde{\pi}_i(\cdot \mid \tilde{f}_i)) = -\sum_{u_i \in \mathcal{U}^i} \tilde{\pi}_i(u_i \mid \tilde{f}_i) \log \tilde{\pi}_i(u_i \mid \tilde{f}_i), $ and $\mathcal{B}$ denotes an on-policy trajectory batch, and $\hat{A}_{i,\tau}^\pi$ is the estimated advantage.
 Gradients are backpropagated not only through the policy $\tilde{\pi}_i$ but also through the sampling distribution $\rho(G_{\mathcal{V}_i} \mid s_{\mathcal{V}_i})$, enabling joint optimization of action selection and interaction structure. \end{definition}